ligato/docs/docs/plugins/linux-plugins.md

 ### VETH

 The Linux interface plugin supports a [VETH interface][veth-man-page].
-The characteristics of a VETH interface:
+The following lists VETH interface basics:

 - VETH device is a local Ethernet tunnel
 - Devices are created in pairs.